 As far as smart platform integrations went, all three systems worked well with Amazon Alexa.
 The SimpliSafe system also worked with Nest thermostats, Google Assistant and August smart locks while the Nest system also worked with products from LIFX, Philips Hue, Kasa and Yale.
 Ring Alarm also worked with Google Assistant.

 There were a couple of terms on the professional monitoring chart that were new to us, specifically secret and video-verified alarms.
 Those were only available with the SimpliSafe Interactive plan.
 The next few sections shed some light on exactly what these words meant.

 If we wanted to know when an alarm went off but didn’t want the alarm to make sound, SimpliSafe offered secret alarms.
 We thought this could be exceptionally useful for something like a liquor cabinet or safe, and it was a feature we hadn’t encountered with any other security companies.

 During our experience with SimpliSafe’s video-verified alarms, our camera sent a one-minute clip to the professional monitoring team if an alarm was triggered.
 From there, the team contacted the police if there was evidence of a crime.
 We weren’t at all surprised that this tool led to higher arrest rates.

 Ring vs. Nest vs. SimpliSafe Contracts

-While SimpliSafe and Ring Alarm both offer professional monitoring in-house, Nest’s 24/7 professional monitoring is outsourced to Brinks Home Security.
-You can either pay $29 a month with a flexible contract or $19 a month with a three-year contract.
-All Ring and SimpliSafe plans are flexible and monthly.
+While SimpliSafe and Ring Alarm both offered us in-house professional monitoring, Nest outsourced its 24/7 professional monitoring to Brinks Home Security.
+We could either pay $29 a month with a flexible contract or $19 a month with a three-year contract.
+In contrast, all Ring’s and SimpliSafe’s plans were flexible and monthly.